How to Build a CRM Automation Workflow in n8n From Scratch

 CRM automation projects vary significantly in scope.
 Typical pricing:

-Position these projects around revenue impact — a well-automated CRM typically increases close rates by 20–30% by ensuring no lead falls through the cracks and follow-ups happen on time every time.
+Position these projects around revenue impact — a well-automated CRM typically increases close rates significantly by ensuring no lead falls through the cracks and follow-ups happen on time every time.
+When your client's sales team can focus on selling instead of data entry, the ROI of your automation becomes obvious within the first month.

 Want n8n templates and training?
 Join 215+ AI agency owners.
 Join the free AI Agency Sprint on Skool.